Multiplexed photon number measurement: Device and measurement setup

 The readout resonator, the yes-no qubit and the multiplexing qubit are driven by pulses that are generated using a Tektronix\textregistered ~Arbitrary Waveform Generator (AWG) AWG5014C with a sample rate of 1 GS/s.
 Storage mode pulses are generated using a Zurich Instruments\textregistered ~UHFLI with a sample rate of 1.8 GS/s.
 The UHFLI allows us to change the pulse amplitude and phase without recompiling the sequence.
 This feature decreases the time needed for Wigner tomography compared to a standard AWG and makes the pulse sequence simple with the drawback of having to synchronize the two AWGs.
 AWG pulses are modulated at a frequency 25 MHz for readout, 100 MHz for yes-no qubit, and 75 MHz for storage and multiplexing qubit.
 They are up-converted using single sideband mixers for readout resonator and multiplexing qubit and regular mixers for the storage resonator and yes-no qubit, with continuous microwave tones produced respectively by AnaPico\textregistered ~APSIN12G, Agilent\textregistered ~E8257D, WindFreak\textregistered ~SynthHD, and AnaPico\textregistered ~APSIN20G sources that are set at the frequencies $f_\mathrm{ro}+25$ MHz, $f_\mathrm{mp}+75$ MHz, $f_\mathrm{s}+75$ MHz and $f_\mathrm{yn}+100$ MHz.

 The two reflected signals from the readout and multiplexing qubit are combined with a diplexer and then amplified with a Travelling Wave Parametric Amplifier (TWPA) provided by Lincoln Labs.
-We tuned the pump frequency ($f_\mathrm{TWPA}$ = 5.998 GHz) and power in order to reach a gain of 20 dB at 7.138 GHz and 4.238 GHz.
+We tuned the pump frequency ($f_\mathrm{TWPA}$ = 5.998 GHz) and power in order to reach a gain of 20.7 dB at 7.138 GHz and 18.2 dB at 4.238 GHz.
+The quantum efficiency of the yes-no readout signal was measured to be $18.7 \pm 0.4\%$, and should be close to the efficiency $\eta$ of the multiplexing detection.
+We estimate that this efficiency is the product of the efficiency of the microwave components before the TWPA (25 to 60\%), the efficiency of the TWPA itself (33\% to 83\%) and the (90 to 95\%) efficiency coming from what is above the HEMT amplifier.
 The follow-up amplification is performed by a High Electron Mobility Transistor (HEMT) amplifier from Low Noise Factory (LNF\textregistered)~at 4 K and by two room temperature amplifiers.
 The two signals are down-converted using image reject mixers before digitization by an Alazar\textregistered~acquisition board and numerical demodulation.
+Actually for the multiplexed signal, nine demodulation operations are performed at each of the down-converted frequencies $75\mathrm{~MHz} + k\chi_\mathrm{s,mp}$ for $0\le k \le 8$.
 The full setup is shown in Fig.~\ref{fig::cablage}.
 The Tektronix\textregistered ~~AWG is used as the master that triggers the UHFLI and the Alazar\textregistered ~board.